MauroJuliano/WaveFormLoading/README.md

 <h3> Obs: </h3>
 This pod was created for study purpose only
 License
-CustomTabbar is available under the MIT license.
+WaveFormLoading is available under the MIT license.
 See the LICENSE file for more info.